GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 If you are stuck and need additional assistance, open a ticket on [Gluu support](https://support.gluu.org).

-#### Check user profile
+#### User data

 Once oxTrust login is successful, check user data by navigating in oxTrust to `Personal` > `Profile`.
 Alternatively you can use the admin user and navigate to `Users` > `Manage people` to inspect the recently created user entry.

-To check the actual profile data received during the authentication transaction, check this [section](#inspecting-profile-data).
+To check the actual profile data received during the authentication transaction, review this [section](#inspecting-profile-data).

-If you modify some aspect of your profile on the social site and attempt to re-login, the attribute updates will also be applied in your local Gluu LDAP.
+If you modify some aspect of your profile at the external provider and attempt to re-login, the user attributes will also be updated in your local Gluu LDAP.

 ## Making other applications use inbound identity